- Undergraduate Programs

 Full transfer credit will be awarded for courses in the following specializations based upon comparable prior credits earned.

-The following endorsements are intended to improve a teacher's skills in a specialized area and can be added to existing Level I or Level II certificates.
+The English as a Second Language (ESL) (K-12) Endorsement is intended to improve a teacher's skills in this specialized area and can be added to existing Level I or Level II certificates.

 Do you love to read books?
 Do you like to write?
 Do you have a passion to share these interests with others?